smoeding/prolog-wordle/README.md

 # Play Wordle using GNU Prolog

 This is an implementation of the [Wordle](https://en.m.wikipedia.org/wiki/Wordle) game written in [GNU Prolog](http://www.gprolog.org).
-The program tries to guess German words and expects updates to the knowledge base about the answers.
+The program tries to guess English or German words and expects updates to the knowledge base about the answers.
 So it can help you to play a Wordle game (try https://wordle.at for German words).

 ## How to play